 The Snoqualmie - Skykomish Watershed is comprised of two separate watersheds that drain the rural northeast 2/5 of King County.
 The Snoqualmie and Skykomish Rivers flow into the Snohomish River and out into Puget Sound.
 The watershed includes the Tolt River, Raging River, Miller River, Tokul Creek, Griffin Creek, Harris Creek, Patterson Creek, and other tributaries.
-View photos of the river and its tributaries using the Snoqualmie riparian photo viewer.

 Community Service Areas

 Unincorporated areas where King County serves as the local government; the Snoqualmie Valley/Northeast King County Community Service Area (CSA) is the largest CSA in the County.